Distribution Regression in Duration Analysis: an Application to Unemployment Spells: The effect of unemployment benefits on unemployment duration

 where $\Psi \left( u\right) =1-\exp \left( -\exp \left( u\right) \right) $ is the complementary log-log link function, $UI$ is the worker's weekly unemployment insurance benefits, and $Z$ is a vector of controls including the worker's age, years of education, marital status dummy, logged pre-unemployment annual wage, and total wealth.
 To control for local labor market conditions and systematic differences in risk and performance across sector types, $Z$ also includes the state average unemployment rate and dummies for industry.
-We note that \cite{Chetty2008} consider additional controls, including state, year and occupation fixed effects, resulting in a specification with almost 90 unknown parameters.
+We note that \cite{Chetty2008} considers additional controls, including state, year and occupation fixed effects, resulting in a specification with almost 90 unknown parameters.
 For this reason, we adopt a more parsimonious specification described above.
 Let $\theta \left( t\right) =\left( \alpha (t),\beta (t),\gamma (t)^{^{\prime }}\right) ^{\prime }$, and $\mathbf{X=}\left( 1,\ln UI,Z^{\prime }\right) ^{\prime }$.

-Our main goal is to understand the effect of changes in UI on the probability of one finding a job in $t$ weeks, where $t=2,3,\dots 50.$ Although the sign of $\beta \left( t\right) $ indicates the direction of such a change, its magnitude may not have straightforward economic interpretation.
+Our main goal is to understand the effect of changes in UI on the probability of one finding a job in $t$ weeks, where $t=2,3,\dots 50.$ Although the sign of $\beta \left( t\right) $ indicates the direction of such a change, its magnitude may not have a straightforward economic interpretation.
 Thus, we focus on the ADME$\left( t\right) $ of\ $\ln UI$,

-which can be interpreted as the average effect of increasing the unemployment benefits by one percent on the probability of finding a job in $ t$ weeks or less.
-As discussed in Theorem \ref{DRTrad}, we can estimate $ AMDE_{\ln UI}\left( t\right) $ by
+which is easy to interpret.
+For instance, an estimate of $ADME_{lnUI}(t)$ equal to 0.1 suggests that, on average, raising unemployment benefits by one percent increases the probability of finding a job in $t$ weeks or less by 0.1 percentage point.
+As discussed in Theorem \ref{DRTrad}, we can estimate $ ADME_{\ln UI}\left( t\right) $ by